Dickey Hill Elementary Middle School

 - Category Attribute

-- Dickey Hill Elementary Middle School's student population of 378 students has stayed relatively flat over five school years.
+- Dickey Hill Elementary Middle School's student population of 383 students has grown by 14% over five school years.

 - The teacher population of 21 teachers has declined by 8% over five school years.